 Investigators had considered Josh Powell a person of interest since his wife, Susan Powell, disappeared in Utah in 2009.
 At the time, Powell said he took his two sons ice camping in subfreezing temperatures.

-Investigators also found toys and kids' clothes in garbage bags, as well as framed pictures in the storage unit.
+Investigators also found toys and kids' clothes in garbage bags, as well as framed pictures.
 Those items were given to Susan Powell's family.

 Baker reported from Olympia, Wash.